Xilinx/Vitis-AI-Tutorials/Design_Tutorials/01-caffe_cats_vs_dogs/README.md

 9. You have edited the [final.prototxt](files/pruning/alexnetBNnoLRN/regular_rate_0.7/final.prototxt) file to replace the LMDB training database with the calibration images, adding the top-1 accuracy layers in the bottom to get the new [q_final.prototxt](files/deploy/alexnetBNnoLRN/pruned/q_final.prototxt) file.
 You have applied the Vitis AI quantizer and compiler tools on the _host_ PC, by applying the [vaiq_pruned_alexnetBNnoLRN.sh](files/deploy/alexnetBNnoLRN/pruned/vaiq_pruned_alexnetBNnoLRN.sh) and [vaic_pruned_alexnetBNnoLRN.sh](files/deploy/alexnetBNnoLRN/pruned/vaic_pruned_alexnetBNnoLRN.sh) shell scripts to the  [q_final.prototxt](files/deploy/alexnetBNnoLRN/pruned/q_final.prototxt) and ``transformed.caffemodel`` files.

-10. As in step 5, you have moved to the _target_ ZCU102 board and compiled the hybrid application there.
+10. As in step 5, you have crosscompiled the hybrid application and then you copy it on the _target_ ZCU102 board and run it there.
 You have measured a frame rate of 435 fps with an average top-1 accuracy of 95%.